GautamRaj-1200/obsidian-git-sync/frontend/input-file/input-file.md

 ## Q. What does the value attribute of a file input type contain?
 ### A. A string that represents the path of the selected file(s)
 - Empty "" if no file is selected.
-- When multiple files is selected
+- When multiple files is selected the ***value represents the first file*** in the list.
+- To identify and access other files: ""